 Don’t leave the grounds without taking a guided tour of Hatley Castle.
 For a tour of both the gardens as well as the castle, and to learn some incredible history about the site, opt for the Guided Walking Estate Tour.

-So there you have it, our top 10 favourite outdoor family activities in Victoria.
+So there you have it, our favourite outdoor activities, tours and attractions in Victoria.
 What are yours?